Stoke Minster CE Primary Academy

 How accessible is the environment?

 The building is fully wheelchair accessible with ramps and a lift from KS1 to KS2.
 Interactive whiteboards are tinted to reduce glare and visual stress.
-All classes have access to two class sets of iPads and laptops that can be used throughout the school.
+All pupils in Key Stage 1 and Key Stage 2 have an individual iPad, that they access their learning on.
+Pupils in the Foundation Stage have access to two class sets of iPads.

 How will the setting prepare and support my child/young person to join the next stage of education and life?